ikyman/A-Gio-Exposition-for-Pygame-Tkinter-Folk/tkinter/tkinter under scrutiny.md

 Secondly, we have the buttons which make more buttons.

 Each of these can be discuissed seperately, which I will do shortly.
-First, let me brag about my excellent S(olid) skills.
+One moment!
+I will brag about my excellent S(olid) skills.
 I seperated the shape-moving and button-clicking into seperate modules.
-If I ever need to change either of them in the future, I can rest easy knowing that changes made inone class won't obliterate the other class.
+If I ever need to change either of them in the future, I can rest easy knowing that changes made in one class won't obliterate the other class.
+Extremely smart, that's what I am.

 # I move the shape!
 A shape that moves via arrow-keys.